How Do Changes in the Tax Law Affect Driving Expenses?

 Are Commuting Miles Deductible?

 Q: I was an independent contractor last year.
-I traveled to get my son, who worked on the job with me, though unpaid.
-Can I claim the mileage to pick him up from my house as a mileage expense?
-Further, when I drop him off after the job, can I claim the mileage back to my home too?
+I traveled to get my son, who worked on the job with me.
+Can I claim the mileage to pick him up and drop him off as a mileage expense?

 Can I Deduct Travel Miles as Advertising?